NVIDIA/aistore/docs/getting_started.md

 For any Kubernetes deployments (including, of course, production deployments) please use a separate and dedicated [AIS-K8s GitHub](https://github.com/NVIDIA/ais-k8s/blob/master/docs/README.md) repository.
 The repo contains [Helm Charts](https://github.com/NVIDIA/ais-k8s/tree/master/helm/ais/charts) and detailed [Playbooks](https://github.com/NVIDIA/ais-k8s/tree/master/playbooks) that cover a variety of use cases and configurations.

-In particular, [AIS-K8s GitHub repository](https://github.com/NVIDIA/ais-k8s/blob/master/terraform/README.md) provides a single-line command to deploy Kubernetes cluster and the underlying infrastructure with AIStore cluster running inside (see below).
+In particular, [AIS-K8s GitHub repository](https://github.com/NVIDIA/ais-k8s/blob/master/terraform/README.md) provides a single-line command to deploy Kubernetes cluster and the underlying infrastructure with the AIStore cluster running inside (see below).
 The only requirement is having a few dependencies preinstalled (in particular, `helm`) and a Cloud account.

-The following GIF illustrates steps to deploy AIS on Google Cloud Platform (GCP):
+The following GIF illustrates steps to deploy AIS on the Google Cloud Platform (GCP):

 ![Kubernetes cloud deployment](images/ais-k8s-deploy.gif)

-Finally, the [repository](https://github.com/NVIDIA/ais-k8s) hosts [Kubernetes Operator](https://github.com/NVIDIA/ais-k8s/tree/master/operator) project that will eventually replace Helm charts and will become the main deployment, lifecycle, and operation management "vehicle" for AIStore.
+Finally, the [repository](https://github.com/NVIDIA/ais-k8s) hosts the [Kubernetes Operator](https://github.com/NVIDIA/ais-k8s/tree/master/operator) project that will eventually replace Helm charts and will become the main deployment, lifecycle, and operation management "vehicle" for AIStore.

 ### Minimal all-in-one-docker Deployment